-But he suggests pension funds may need to divert resources away from asset management and place increased in-house focus on ensuring the asset allocation and risk strategies of the pension fund are sufficiently stress-tested on a regular basis, especially in the wake of the ongoing credit crisis and increasing regulatory scrutiny on the risk value of pension assets.
+But he suggests pension funds may need to divert resources away from asset management and place increased in-house focus on ensuring the asset allocation and risk strategies of the pension fund are sufficiently stress-tested on a regular basis, and in the wake of the ongoing credit crisis and increasing regulatory scrutiny on the risk value of pension assets.

 This would mean a pension fund with 19% VaR, for example, might be required to pay a higher levy than a pension fund with 9% VaR.

-The result may therefore be employers and pension fund sponsors will expect to become more involved in the level of the VaR if accounting rules change to require their disclosure on balance sheets - a move which should be welcomed in some respects, suggests Gardner, if it means employers pay more attention to the importance of the pension fund.
+The result may therefore be employers and pension fund sponsors will expect to become more involved in the level of the VaR if accounting rules changed to require their disclosure on balance sheets - a move which should be welcomed in some respects, suggests Gardner, if it means employers pay more attention to the importance of the pension fund.

 That said, increased focus on VaR as one part of an overall ongoing risk assessment means pension funds may need to divert assets and attention away from asset management.